unrealcv/unrealcv/docs/plugin/develop.rst

 ===========

 UnrealCV can be compiled as a plugin as shown in the :ref:`compile_plugin`, but it you want to modify the plugin source code, compiling it together with an UE4 C++ project will make debug much easier.
-For development, we need to :
+For development, we need to

-- :Create a C++ game project
+- Create a C++ game project
-- :Get the corresponding plugin
+- Get the corresponding plugin
-- :Compile the C++ project
+- Compile the C++ project
-- :Add a new command
+- Add a new command

 Create a C++ game project